Toyama Prefecture’s Unique Flagship Black Ramen

 Toyama Black Ramen’s Secret to this addicting bowl?

-The famous Daiki restaurant does have a secret sauce recipe that has been passed down.
-The mix of the light noodles in the salty broth makes you keep slurping.
-The saltiness is paired with the sweetness of the rice on the side to make an addicting experience.
+The famous Daiki restaurant holds a secret sauce recipe passed down through generations.
+The combination of light noodles in the salty broth compels continuous slurping.
+The saltiness pairs with the sweetness of the side rice, creating an addictive experience.
 The roasted pork simmering in the soup is also rich in flavor.
 This pungent flavor is increasing in popularity.

 The Development and Renown of Toyama Black Ramen